puppetlabs/relay-rfcs/content/0006-integration-layout/rfc.md

 #### `Go`

-This builder creates an action using Go source code.
+This builder creates an image using Go source code.

 ```yaml
 # The path to the directory to copy as the Go module to build.
 Optional.